- Catalog Home

 - Find someone nearby and ask for help.

-- If you find yourself in the position of being the initiator of sexual behavior, you owe sexual respect to your potential partner.
-These suggestions may help you to reduce your risk for being accused of sexual misconduct:
+If you are the initiator of sexual activity, respect your potential partner.
+These suggestions may help you to reduce the risk for being accused of sexual misconduct:

 - Understand and respect personal boundaries.